 Intentionalist is an online guide to intentional spending that supports small businesses and diverse local communities.
 We make it easy for you to find local restaurants, bars, gyms, shops, and more owned by women, people of color, veterans, LGBTQ, families, and differently abled people.
 Learn more about the Intentionalist: https://intentionalist.com/

-Get your FREE Ticket and join us for the Celebrating Dreams live virtual event on July 30th from 6-7:30PM: https://businessimpactnw.org/tickets
+To sum up, get your FREE Ticket and join us for the Celebrating Dreams live virtual event on July 30th from 6-7:30PM: https://businessimpactnw.org/tickets